 - Know how to remove software:

-To uninstall software downloaded form the Mac App Store, go to the LaunchPad, find the app’s icon, click on it, and hold down.
-The icon will be begin to shake and an X button will appear in the corner of the icon.
+To uninstall software downloaded from the Mac App Store, go to the LaunchPad, find the app’s icon, click on it, and hold down.
+The icon will begin to shake and an X button will appear in the corner of the icon.
 Click the X to uninstall.